sgimmini/frag.extract.a/README.md

    appearing with all needed data parsed from the website.
 Again there will be an user-interaction to set a label.
 The pop-up closes when leaving it with the cursor, pressing the cancel-button or by sending the fragment.

+### Native Messaging
+Native Messaging (NM) is a function implemented by Google for communication between the chrome webbrowser and a NM-host located on the clients file system.
+This host is installed automatically into ``~/.config/chromium/ NativeMessagingHosts/com.frag.extract.json`` on Linux like Operating Systems or ``hier für Windoof``